Your Complete Guide to Superior Word-of-Mouth Volunteer Recruitment

 - Offer a short campaign briefing

-Step 2: Equip
+Step 2: Equip Your Team

-Next, if you want to promote robust word of mouth marketing about your volunteer opportunities, you must give supporters something to talk about.
+Next, if you want to promote robust word-of-mouth marketing about your volunteer opportunities, you must give supporters something to talk about.

 This might be their own exceptional experience as a volunteer or stories about what people have achieved or how communities have been transformed through the organization’s work, led by volunteers.